farahcarrasco/UFBI2018.github.io/Farah.md

 ## Reclassify the map
 ***

-Having good knowledge of the area, I defined which classes correspond to forest and to not forest
+Having good knowledge of the area, I defined which classes correspond to forest and to non-forest

 We create a table with the old classes and the new classes.